MuraliKrishna1411/Web-scrapping-on-Selenium/README.md

 Step 5  Split data based on the pattern of the data extracted

-Step 6  Filter the data based on the requirements
+Step 6  Created loop for segregating data into different variables

 Step 5  Created a data frame and store it into CSV file